-An end-user Subscriber requesting revocation is required to communicate the request to KPN or the Customer approving the Subscriber's Certificate Application, who in turn will initiate revocation of the certificate promptly.
-For Enterprise customers, the Subscriber is required to communicate the request to the Enterprise Administrator who will communicate the revocation request to KPN for processing.
-Communication of such revocation request shall be in accordance with CPS § 3.4.
+An end-user Subscriber requesting revocation is required to communicate the request to the Issuing CA approving the Subscriber's Certificate Application, who in turn will initiate revocation of the certificate promptly.
+The revocation request shall be in accordance with CPS § 3.4.